 Pre-Professional Studies at Purdue

-Undergraduate students can be involved in the kinds of projects that have real-world impacts while at Purdue.
+Purdue students and faculty are involved in the kinds of projects that have real-world impacts.

 As one of the top universities in the country, Purdue University is an amazing place to begin your journey to professional school.
 With nearly two hundred majors to choose from and close to one thousand student organizations, you can tailor your education to your interests.

 Our Office of Admissions is awesome and ready to help you with learning all about Purdue University and helping you plan a visit to campus.
-Give them a call if you need to at 765-494-1776.
+Want to talk with someone?
+Connect with a counselor.

-Planning to visit on a prospective student visit day (Introducing Purdue, for example)?
+Planning to attend Introducing Purdue?
 Our office will be there!
 No need to schedule a separate visit with us.

 Questions about funding your education?
-This is the office that can answer all of your questions.
+Purdue's Division of Financial Aid is the office that can answer all of your questions.
 Our Division of Financial Aid is an amazing resource and incredibly helpful.

 Explore your many major/minor options at Purdue.

 Really don't know what you want to major in?
-Purdue has a number of places where you can start as you figure things out.
+Purdue has a number of places where you can move toward a degree while still deciding on a major.

 If you are interested in veterinary medicine, you could also consider the Pre-Veterinary Program in the College of Agriculture.
 Their advisors will help you explore your options of majors while starting you in your pre-vet courses then help you move into your chosen major.